Trajectory control of a suspended load with non-stopping flying carriers: Introduction

-The main building blocks through which this work achieves the contribution are: \begin{itemize} \item {Closed-loop load-level control design:} A feedback wrench controller is designed to regulate the payload’s pose, ensuring robustness to disturbances and modeling uncertainties beyond open-loop trajectory planning. \item {Non-stopping-carrier constraints integration:} By an online optimization of the system internal forces, the proposed framework enforces non-zero carrier velocities and guarantees continuous forward motion while maintaining load stability. \item {Validation:} The proposed controller is evaluated by numerical simulations, demonstrating its ability to stabilize the payload, guaranteeing non-vanishing velocities of the carriers. \end{itemize}
+To the best of the authors' knowledge, this work proposes the first control architecture for non-stopping flying carriers that enables tracking of dynamic load trajectories while integrating non-stopping-carrier constraints.
+More in detail, the main contributions of the paper involve \begin{itemize} \item the design of a feedback wrench controller to regulate the payload’s pose; \item the formulation of an online optimization of the system's internal forces to enforce non-zero carrier velocities and maintain the load trajectory tracking. \end{itemize} The proposed framework is evaluated by numerical simulations, demonstrating its ability to control the load trajectory, guaranteeing non-vanishing velocities of the carriers for trajectories of the load that embed dynamic and rest phases.